benjaco-edu/db-assignment-6-perfomacne/README.md

 We want to find out how much each office has sold and the max single payment for each office.
 Write two queries which give this information

-I take the path from offices and then go all the way down to paymants
+I take the path from offices and then go all the way down to payments

 #### using grouping